Net-Base FAQ

 Delphi Multiplatform

-This FAQ highlights the technical side of the multiplatform strategy: codebase, packaging, system proximity, release processes and the question when multiple clients really become economical.
+This FAQ examines the technical aspects of the multiplatform strategy: codebase, packaging, system-level concerns, release processes and the question of when multiple clients actually become economically viable.

-Multiplatform only works cleanly if codebase, data model, platform differences and deployment are planned consciously.
-This is where the actual project value arises.
+Multiplatform only works reliably when the codebase, data model, platform differences and deployment are planned deliberately.
+That is where the real project value arises.

 Can the same application really run on Windows, macOS and Linux?

-Yes, if UI, business logic, platform peculiarities and release processes are not mixed but cleanly structured.
+Yes, provided the user interface, business logic, platform-specific peculiarities and release processes are not intermingled but cleanly structured.

 What is the most common mistake in multiplatform projects?

-Thinking too late about file systems, printing, signing, target platforms, packaging and UI differences.
-Then multiplatform quickly becomes expensive and inconsistent.
+Waiting too long to consider the filesystem, printing, signing, target platforms, packaging and UI differences.
+Multiplatform then quickly becomes costly and inconsistent.

 Can services and APIs use the same business logic?

 Yes.
-A good architecture ensures that not every platform develops its own business special path.
+A sound architecture ensures that no platform implements its own special-case business logic.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the in-depth technical page, you will find the broader context there with architecture, examples, decision criteria and related topics.

 View Delphi Multiplatform in detail